Aliyodaboy/Book-Notes/Lost_Islamic_History.md

 Mongol khan in Russia converts to Islam and becomes ally to the Mamluks.

 Ibn Taymiyyah (1263 - 1328) provided response to weakening of faith amongst the masses after loss of caliphate that this was only due to the ruling class not following the correct practice of Islam.
-Inevitably led to conflict with Mongol and Mamluk leaders leading to his imprisonment and death in Damascus.
+It inevitably led to conflict with Mongol and Mamluk leaders leading to his imprisonment and death in Damascus.

 ### 8. Andalus